openmozi/ai-coding-for-beginners/README_EN.md

-# Modern AI Software Development Tutorial
+# The Modern Software Developer

 > Based on Stanford University CS146S: The Modern Software Developer